smithpcpuc/smithpcpuc-IT-4080C-001-Module-5/README.md

-# IT4080C-001-Module-3
+# IT4080_BaseNetworkingProject
-Used for Assignment 3 Making the Players move
+The basic setup for a networking project.